botlabs-gg/yagpdb-docs-v2/content/custom-commands/commands.md

 {{% notice warning %}}

-Custom command IDs cannot be changed by the user in any way, save by deleting and recreating a command.

-Note, however, that deleting a custom command does not allow its ID to be reassigned.
-That is, even if you delete a CC, its ID will not be reused.
+Deleting a custom command does not allow its ID to be reassigned.
+If you delete a CC, its ID is lost forever.

 {{% /notice %}}